 Fundamentally, we choose some ideas over others.
 We can’t get away from that.
 And it’s a binary choice.
 We accept some ideas and reject others.
 When we don’t put our reasoning in binary terms, our reasoning doesn’t correspond to reality as well.

 There isn’t just one problem that matters.
 People often would like to solve problems A, B and C. Then what?
 Solving three problems is a single multi-part problem.
-Any group of problems can be treated as one complex problems.
+Any group of problems can be treated as one complex problem.

 What about partial credit for solving more problems?
 Say you list 100 problems and you want the idea which solves the most out of those 100 (they’re all equally important).
 Then an idea which solves 77 problems is a failure if you know of any idea which solves 80, because solving 77 is not the most.
 In this case, a tie is possible and all the tied ideas would be different and equal solutions (it’d take considering a different problem to differentiate them).

 What if some problems on the list are more important than others?
-You can list them along with their point value, then say whatever idea gets the highest point score is what you want.
+You can list them along with their point value, then say that whatever idea gets the highest point score is what you want.
 In that case, any idea with a lower point score than the max is simply refuted.
-If that’s not actually what you wanted – if you didn’t want to just disregard any option with a lower score – then you defined your problem wrong.
+If that’s not actually what you wanted – if you didn’t want to just disregard any option with a lower score – then you defined your problem/goal wrong.

 What we often do, which works well, is use point scores as rough indicators.
 It’s very hard to do point scores in an exact or rigorous way to correspond exactly to what we want.
 But we can gather a list of solutions with high point scores – plus ignore the point scores to also include on the list a few other ideas with some kind of merit the point system failed to capture.
 The point scores help us find some candidates for the list that we might have otherwise missed.
 Then we differentiate the remaining solutions with binary distinctions – we come up with reasons to reject some, e.g. we decide that quality X is really important (and that there are good options which have it) and so reject all the ones without it.
 We have to come up with some way of deciding which makes hard distinctions.